New Rules on Vaporfly-type Shoes Bans Prototypes and Limits Heights – PodiumRunner

 Many questions remain:

-Perhaps the biggest one: In a competition with only U.S. runners, the upcoming Marathon Trials, must USATF follow the WA directive?
-That would ban any Nike AlphaFlys with multiple plates and a stack height that appears more than 40mm.

-It would also bring into question prototypes which may not be legal in Tokyo such as the Saucony Endorphin Pro, not slated to be available until June 1 (which has already been worn in competition by runners like Jared Ward and Parker Stinson).
-And what of New Balance’s prototype that Molly Huddle and Emily Sisson reportedly plan to wear in Atlanta with no stated public release date?
-The Brooks Hyperion Elite, scheduled to be released tomorrow, should be in the clear.
+Several known prototypes may not be legal in Tokyo, such as the Saucony Endorphin Pro, not slated to be available until June 1 (which has already been worn in competition by runners like Jared Ward, Parker Stinson and Molly Huddle).
+And what of New Balance’s prototype that Emily Sisson reportedly plans to wear in Atlanta with no stated public release date?
+The Brooks Hyperion Elite, scheduled to be released February 27, should be in the clear.
+Might other manufacturers move up their release dates to comply with the ruling?

-Others: What’s the definition of “available?”
-Six pairs, or 10,000?
-Might manufactures move up their release date to have shoes eligible in Tokyo?